PaulskPt/M5Stack_Atom_Matrix_Timezones/README.md

 If the button is not pressed, the sketch will animate the LED display of the Atom Matrix, as if it was a countdown indicator.
 At the moment all LEDs are dimmed (off: BLACK), the sketch will switch to the next Timezone and will set the external RTC unit acordingly.
 In four steps the OLED will show:
-   1) Time zone name and city, for example: "Europe" and "Lisbon";
+   1) Time zone continent and city, for example: "Europe" and "Lisbon";
    2) the word "Zone" and the Timezone in letters, for example "CEST", and the offset to UTC, for example "+0100";
-   3) date info, for example "Monday September 30";
+   3) date info, for example "Monday September 30 2024";
    4) time info, for example: "20:52:28 in: Lisbon".

 On reset the Arduino Sketch will try to connect to the WiFi Access Point of your choice (set in secret.h).
 If successful the sketch will next connect to a NTP server and download the current datetime stamp.